 Do you always shoot in landscape orientation?
 Shoot in portrait orientation only!
 Do you like to shoot in black & white?
 Try to focus on the colors of the world!
 There are no rules but try to challenge yourself a little.
 I guarantee you will figure out how to produce something that’s worth it to keep.

 If you have trouble coming up with a goal, just hit me up!
-I’m sure I can help you the right direction.
+Maybe I can point you in the right direction.